jrdegbe/thamesthrive-api/docs/qa/bulk/available_extenstions.md

-# What extensions are in Tracardi
+# What extensions are in ThamesThrive

-List of available Tracardi extensions:
+List of available ThamesThrive extensions:

 * ActiveCampaign
 * Airtable